ericabxy/srd20/docs/_ogc/JungleGnome.md

 * +2 racial bonus on Climb and Swim checks: Jungle gnomes live their lives clambering in and out of boats, and in and out of the water.
 * +2 racial bonus on Craft (shipbuilding) checks: A little lumber and a few simple tools make for a happy and industrious jungle gnome.
 * +2 racial bonus on Use Rope checks: Jungle gnomes consider rope the most useful tool on their boats.
 * Spell-Like Abilities: 1/day—speak with animals (burrowing mammal only, duration 1 minute).
-A gnome with a Charisma score of at least 10 also has the following spell-like abilities: 1/day—dancing lights, ghost sound, prestidigitation.
-Caster level 1st; save DC 10 + gnome’s Cha modifier + spell level.
+A gnome with a Charisma score of at least 10 also has the following spell-like abilities: 1/day—*dancing lights, ghost sound, prestidigitation.* Caster level 1st; save DC 10 + gnome’s Cha modifier + spell level.
 * Favored Class: Bard.